marxanweb/docs/user.md

 <img src='images/window_failed_to_delete_01.png' title='Failed to delete feature' class='docsImage'>

 ### Preprocessing features
 In order for the features to be able to be used in Marxan, they have to be preprocessed by intersecting them with all of the planning units in the planning grid.
 This is necessary so that the algorithms know which features occur in which planning units.
 This process is done automatically in Marxan Web when a project is run for the first time, or if new features are added to a project.
 Once the preprocessing has started it cannot be stopped and once is has finished it does not need to be done again.
+For polygons, the features are intersected with the planning units and the total area within each planning unit is calculated.
+For points, the features are intersected with the planning units and the sum of all of the values in the 'value' field are calculated for each planning unit.

 ### Feature properties window
 The Feature properties window shows information about the feature including its metadata, its spatial statistics and its protection in the currently selected solution (if no individual solution is selected then the statistics will relate to the last solution by default).
 To show the feature properties window, click on Properties in the features context menu.
 For more information see [Managing features within a project](#managing-features-within-a-project).